-Subsequent to the end of 2021, the Company negotiated additional waivers and amendments to its Credit Agreement pursuant to amending agreements dated March 4, 2022 and March 15, 2022 (the "Third Amending Agreement" and "Fourth Amending Agreement", respectively).
-The waivers and amendments included the following: (i) the Funded Debt to Adjusted EBITDA covenant was waived for the quarter ended December 31, 2021, and increased to 3.75x for the quarter ended March 31, 2022; (ii) the minimum \$15.0 million liquidity requirement was temporarily waived through March 15, 2022, and reinstated through the term of an extended covenant relief period expiring June 30, 2022; (iii) the eligible portion of the net book value of property, plant and equipment for the purposes of the borrowing base calculation was increased from 25% to 35%, subject to a maximum contribution of \$150.0 million; (iv) the execution of a secured bridge loan of up to \$25.0 million from G2S2 Capital Inc., a company controlled by Mr. Armoyan ("G2S2") in order to fund the Company's short-term working capital requirements (the "G2S2 Loan") was permitted.
-Copies of the Third Amending Agreement and Fourth Amending Agreement are available on SEDAR.
-Additional information regarding the Credit Facilities and amendments can be found in the Company's comparative financial statements and management's discussion and analysis for the year ended December 31, 2021, which can be found on SEDAR.
-See "Interest of Management and Others in Material Transactions" for additional information on the G2S2 Loan.
+On March 4, 2022 and March 15, 2022, the Company negotiated additional waivers and amendments to the 2020 Credit Agreement including, among others, the following: (i) the Funded Debt to Adjusted EBITDA covenant was waived for the quarter ended December 31, 2021, and increased to 3.75x for the quarter ended March 31, 2022; (ii) the minimum \$15.0 million liquidity requirement was temporarily waived through March 15, 2022, and reinstated through the term of an extended covenant relief period expiring June 30, 2022; and (iii) the execution of a secured bridge loan of up to \$25.0 million from G2S2 Capital Inc., a company controlled by Mr. Armoyan ("G2S2") in order to fund the Company's short-term working capital requirements (the "Bridge Loan") was permitted.
+Additional information regarding the Credit Facilities and these amendments can be found in the Company's comparative financial statements and management's discussion and analysis for the year ended December 31, 2021, which can be found on SEDAR under Calfrac's profile.
+See "Interest of Management and Others in Material Transactions" for additional information on the Bridge Loan.